 Doctors looking on should take away a few things:

-You can’t control the conversation.
-You can start it, join it, shape it, or be cross about it.
+- You can’t control the conversation.
+You can start it, join it, shape it, or be upset about it.
 But you can’t control public dialog.

-If negative stuff about you ranks high on Google, you’re not working hard enough on your footprint.
+- If negative stuff ranks high, you’re not working hard enough on your footprint.
 You can create your story or you can let other people create it for you.
 Spend your time creating amazing stuff or creating the stuff of amazing stories.
 It will always overshadow the drivel.

-More people read Boston Globe feature articles than patient blogs.
+- More people read Boston Globe feature articles than blogs.
 Even more people read blog posts, comments, tweets and Facebook remarks about Boston Globe feature articles than patient blogs.

 While I never saw the original patient post, I’m not sure that I need to.
 I suspect that the threat to set the record straight had more of an impact the career of this doctor than the isolated view of any one patient.